 A ‘proper instrument’ can take a variety of forms and may be subject to the company’s articles of association, but the most common form is the stock transfer form as set out in schedule 1 of the Stock Transfer Act 1963.
 This has been updated over the years and the J10 and J30 forms are now the most common versions of these.

-You are welcome to download for free the following precedents of the stock transfer form (which were last updated 6 April 2012):
+You are welcome to download for free the following precedents of the stock transfer form (which were last updated 6 April 2012).
+These forms are in pdf format and require adobe acrobat to view.:

 Stamp Duty is a statutory tax payable on certain documents, including on a transfer of shares by stock transfer form and, as at the date of writing, is chargeable on transactions where the consideration at a rate of 0.5% of the sale price (rounded up to the nearest £5).
 However, where the consideration is certified to be £1,000 or less, the instrument is exempt from stamp duty.